Tart: Description

 Tarts are typically free-standing with firm pastry base consisting of dough, itself made of flour, thick filling, and perpendicular sides while pies may have softer pastry, looser filling, and sloped sides, necessitating service from the pie plate.

 Varieties

 There are many types of tarts, with popular varieties including Treacle tart, meringue tart, tarte tatin and Bakewell tart.
 A jam tart uses jam in place of fresh fruit.

 Tarte Tatin is an upside-down tart, of apples, other fruit, or onions.

-Savoury tarts include quiche, a family of savoury tarts with a mostly custard filling; German Zwiebelkuchen and Alsace Tarte à l'oignon or Zewelwaï (onion tarts), and Swiss cheese tart made from Gruyère.
+Savoury tarts include quiche, a family of savoury tarts with a mostly custard filling; Italian Crostata, German Zwiebelkuchen and Alsace Tarte à l'oignon or Zewelwaï (onion tarts), and Swiss cheese tart made from Gruyère.